 The Snake plant is a unique upright houseplant with pointy leaves.
 Although the Snake plant demands low care, they suffer from problems like brown tips once in their cycle.

-If you have witnessed brown tips on your Snake plant and are in a dilemma about cutting or leaving the tips, dig further into the article.
+If you have witnessed brown tips on your Snake plant and are contemplating cutting or leaving the tips, dig further into the article.

 Table of Contents Show